jbcodeforce/yarfba/docs/infra/networking.md

  **Figure 18: ELB**

-When we create a load balancer, we must choose whether to make it an internal load balancer or an internet-facing load balancer, and select the availability zones to route traffic to.
+When SREs create a load balancer, they must choose whether to make it an internal load balancer or an internet-facing load balancer, and select the availability zones to route traffic to.

 Internet-facing load balancers have public IP addresses.
 The DNS name of an internet-facing load balancer is publicly resolvable to the public IP addresses of the nodes.
 Internal load balancers have only private IP addresses.
 They can only route requests from clients with access to the VPC of the load balancer.